Period (music): Western art music

+More recent definitions, especially by American theorists, have tightened the use of the term to restrict the contrast so that the first phrase must end in a half cadence or imperfect authentic cadence and the second a perfect authentic cadence.

 A double period is, "a group of at least four phrases...in which the first two phrases form the antecedent and the third and fourth phrases together form the consequent."

 When analyzing Classical music, contemporary music theorists usually employ a more specific formal definition, such as the following by William Caplin: